 HAPGC maintains a waiting list for both Public Housing and Housing Choice Voucher units.
 According to the Consolidated Plan, the Authority is currently serving 6,000 households with incomes between 30 to 50 percent of the median income.
-Approximately 50 percent of the households in need of housing are the elderly and families with disabilities.
-The remaining are families with children.
+Fifty eight percent (58) of the households in need of housing indicates that the head of household or co-head is working 30 or more hours a week.
 The waiting list is currently closed.